 C89, unlike K&R, did not require rounding in the double to float conversion.
-Some widely used IEC 559 floating point processor chips control floating to integral conversion with the same mode bits as for double-precision to single-precision conversion.
+Some widely used IEC 60559 floating point processor chips control floating to integer conversion with the same mode bits as for double-precision to single-precision conversion.
 Since truncation-toward-zero is the appropriate setting for C in the former case, it would be expensive to require such implementations to round to float.
-In C9X, however, §F.7.3 requires round-to-nearest, which makes floating point to integer conversions expensive.
+In C9X, §F.7.3 requires round-to-nearest for conversions between floating formats as required by IEC 60559.